lash0000/CAP101/README.md

 ## Installation
 > [!TIP]
-> For just a wacky-hacky experience you may wanted to run `automated-install` with PowerShell (Admin).
+> For just a wacky-hacky experience you may wanted to run `automated-install` with PowerShell (Admin) please see powershell branch.

 > [!NOTE]
 > During npm installation, just ignore warning errors from mismanaged versions of `serverless-dotenv-plugin` and `serverless-offline` if you need to add more libraries just do `npm install <pkgname> --force`.